aplural/samiasaleem-hug/README.md

 ### How do you like to give feedback?
 * For people (usually my directs or my team), I like to share feedback immediately when it just happened, usually directly in a slack message based on how a meeting, presentation, workshop, design review, etc. went and follow-up on our next 1:1
-* I'll try to combine the positive as well as the opportunites so it's not just always one or the other
+* I'll try to combine the positive as well as the opportunites so it's not just one or the other
-* I also like to organize thoughts and give feedback directly to that person
 * During Design Reviews I like to give feedback in an open forum, and also like being able to take the time to gather my thoughts to write them down to put directly in Figma
 * I like to give feedback early and often so there's continuous improvment and learning
+* If you want specific feedback from me, just ask!

 ### How do you like to get feedback?
 * Getting Feedback during 1:1s are really helpful